 From tutoring on the grounds to primary school at Stabella Academy, the children have been excelling in their studies.
 Even out in the community, the children are often at the top of their class.
 This is a testament to how the right care, encouragement and love can help any child succeed.
 The children are proud of their grades and show their report cards with enthusiasm.
 They are smart and they know it!

 The most important and gratifying success is how much these children love each other.
-From the youngest to the oldest, they care for each other.
-They know who their family is.
-They know this is their home.
-The Valentine project is not a holding place; it is a playground, a worship center, a dining room, a farm.
+From the youngest to the oldest, they care for each other and they know who their family are.
+The children know that this is their home.
+The Valentine Project is not a holding place; it is a playground, a worship center, a dining room, a farm and more.
 It is full of the peace that surpasses all understanding.
-It is a home.
+It is a Home.